vmware-tanzu/pinniped/README.md

 IDP types and implements different integration strategies for various Kubernetes distributions to make authentication possible.

+#### Supported Identity Provider Types

 The currently supported external IDP types are outlined here.
 More will be added in the future.

 1. Any webhook which implements the
 [Kubernetes TokenReview API](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication)

+#### Supported Cluster Integration Strategies

 The currently supported cluster integration strategies are outlined here.
 More will be added in the future.

-1. Pinniped hosts a credential exchange API via a Kubernetes aggregated API server.
+1. Pinniped hosts a credential exchange API endpoint via a Kubernetes aggregated API server.
 This API returns a new cluster-specific credential using the cluster's signing keypair to issue short-lived cluster certificates.
-(In the future, when the Kubernetes CSR API provides a way to create a short-lived certificate, then the Pinniped credential exchange API will use that instead of using the cluster's signing keypair.)
+(In the future, when the Kubernetes CSR API provides a way to issue short-lived certificates, then the Pinniped credential exchange API will use that instead of using the cluster's signing keypair.)

+#### `kubectl` Integration

 With any of the above IDPs and integration strategies, `kubectl` commands receive the cluster-specific credential via a